devedge/Scripts/Poker Dataset Parser/README.md

 ## Setup

-The structure of the CSV rows needs to be manually defined, as needed, in csvGenerator.py. <br>
+The structure of the CSV rows needs to be manually defined, as needed, in csvGenerator.py.
+No other editing needs to be done on the other files.<br>
 More information is provided under the `csvGenerator.py` section below. <br><br>